3 Ways to Run DeepSeek and Llama Locally

 Method 2: Using the Ollama API

-For those who prefer working with APIs directly or want to integrate LLama 3.2 into non-Python applications, Ollama provides a simple HTTP API.
+For those who prefer working with APIs directly or want to integrate LLama or Deepseek into non-Python applications, Ollama provides a simple HTTP API.
+Let’s try it out in bash:

 curl http://localhost:11434/api/chat -d '{

-This method gives you the flexibility to interact with LLama 3.2 from any language or tool that can make HTTP requests.
+This method gives you the flexibility to interact with the model from any language or tool that can make HTTP requests.

 Method 3: Using Langchain for Advanced Applications